-The event to which many had waited came - head I HAVE D Stands onstage and exposes a wealth of technologies in the advanced production process of 7 nanometers
+The event that many have been waiting for has arrived - Rosh AMD Stands onstage and exposes a wealth of technologies in the advanced production process of 7 nanometers

-With a market share in the world of processors that only grows and expands at the expense of Intel every day in the last year riding I HAVE D On a very high wave with the processors -RYZEN To the world of desktops, workstations and servers.
+With a market share in the world of processors that only grows and expands at the expense of Intel every day in the last year riding AMD On a very high wave with the processors -RYZEN To the world of desktops, workstations and servers.

-CES 2019 Exhibition in Las Vegas: I HAVE D Is introducing its live programs for the rest of the year and next year with a Zen 2-based processor, the architecture produced at 7 nm.
+CES 2019 Exhibition in Las Vegas: AMD Is introducing its live programs for the rest of the year and next year with a Zen 2-based processor, the architecture produced at 7 nm.
 The target is the Core i9 9900K, the fastest cores in the world made Intel.

 Just before the end of the show, and after talking about how the world of gaming and electronic sports grew, Lisa came to announce that the viewers came to taste and introduced a Ryzen processor based on architecture Zen 2, which has unique and unique design cores that we have not seen.

 The processor has two connected silicon pieces, one of which is the IO controller used for caching, controller זיכרון And other microcontrollers.
-The second piece of silicon is a unit that includes 8 processing cores and of course, the Simultaneous Multi Threading (SMT) technology is part of the issue.
+The second piece of silicon is a unit that includes 8 processing cores and of course the SMT (Simultaneous Multi Threading) technology is part of the deal.

 Notice how the chips are arranged on the printed circuit board.
 It is not inconceivable that someday we will see this processor expanding its core to 12 and 16 cores as well, of course.
 Now the competition offers 8 and with it has to compete.

 On stage, a Cinebench R15 rendering test was performed, featuring two computer systems, one with the Zen 2 chip and one with the Intel Core i9 9900K.
-The final Cinebench results were one percent apart from the other, with a lead of I HAVE D.
+The final Cinebench results were one percent apart from the other, with a lead of AMD.

 During the test, power consumption data was also presented in the effort, with this processor displaying power consumption of about 135W compared with 175W at Intel.
 Definitely an impressive improvement.